Home

 Plant your seeds immediately for the best germination rate

-Keep the pot in an area that will stay between 60-75 degrees F (15-23° C) during the day, and 55-70 F (12-21°C) at night.
+Keep the pot in an area that will stay between 60-78 degrees F (15-26° C) during the day, and 55-70 F (12-21°C) at night.
 I have no information about sprouting them outside this temperature range.
-I recommend placing a thermometer near the pots, since the temperature can vary in different parts of a room.
+I recommend placing a minimum/maximum thermometer near the pots.

 Light -- Bomarea comes from the forests, where it gets tree-filtered sun most of the time.
 It should be protected from strong sun exposure.
 Filtered sun is best.
 It does not need a lot of sun to be happy, just bright light.

-Water the soil before repotting, to prevent the soil ball from breaking apart, which can disturb the roots.
-Always shade the plant from prolonged sun for a week after transplanting, and do not feed during this time either.
+Water the soil before repotting, to keep the soil ball from breaking apart, which can disturb the roots.

 Watering -- Aim to keep the soil evenly moist most of the time (but not constantly soggy).
-The soil should not be allowed to dry out.
-If your tap water is very high in minerals and other chemicals, use rain water or bottled water.
+Don't let it dry out.

 The roots can probably handle temps in the low 20s (-6°C), but the leaves will perish.
 I recommend protecting the plant from all frost the first winter so it can become established.